Summer Camp: Behaviour Specialist

-The Canada Games Centre Summer Camp Program is in its 8th year and continues to grow.
-Our program is available for children between the ages of 5 to 12 and takes advantage of all that our 176,000 square foot state-of-the-art community recreation facility has to offer.
-Typical days include everything from swimming in one of the three pools in our massive aquatics centre, playing physically active games on the 52,000 square feet of hardwood court space in our field house, running laps on our 200-metre 6-lane indoor track, crafts and classroom activities in one of our many community rooms, as well as outdoor play opportunities on our brand new playground.
-Visit us at www.canadagamescentre.ca.
+The Canada Games Centre summer camp program is available for children between the ages of 5 and 12 and takes advantage of all that our community recreation facility has to offer.
+Typical days include swimming in our Aquatics Centre, playing physically active games on our 52,000-square feet of hardwood court space in our Field House, running laps on our 200-metre six-lane indoor Track, crafting and classroom activities in one of our many community rooms, as well as outdoor play opportunities on our playground.

-The Summer Camp Behaviour Specialist will be responsible for the daily supervision of children that require one on one attention due to specific behavioural needs.
+The Summer Camp Behaviour Specialist will be responsible for the daily supervision of children that require one-on-one attention due to specific behavioural needs.
 This will include ensuring the child’s personal and behavioural needs are adequately met, making modifications to include them in all camp activities, and ensuring their overall safety and happiness while in our care.
 You will also be required to communicate with parents/guardians daily to ensure continued proper care.
-This position will report daily to the Recreation Program Supervisor.
-As there will also be interaction with parents and guardians, a commitment to exceptional customer service and positive customer experience is key to success in this role.
+This position will report daily to the Recreation Coordinator.
+As there will also be interaction with parents and guardians, a commitment to service excellence is key to success in this role.
 Knowledge of a wide range of sports and leisure activities will also be required.

-- Caring for individuals needing extra attention on a one-on-one basis
+- Care for individuals needing extra attention on a one-on-one basis

-- Responsible for daily reporting of any concerns to supervisor and dealing with initial problem solving when issues arise
+- Report concerns to supervisor and dealing with initial problem solving when issues arise

-- To assess conflict situations and exercise good judgment in recommending solutions
+- Assess conflict situations and exercise good judgment in recommending solutions

 - Implement strategies both short and long term for individual campers that are having behaviour concerns

-- To assist and support camp staff in dealing with behavioural concerns
+- Assist and support camp staff in dealing with behavioural concerns

 - Rotate through the camp groups keeping an eye out for inappropriate behaviours and possible triggers

-- Work towards creating a safe, comfortable camp culture with an anti-bullying program
+- Create a safe, comfortable camp culture with an anti-bullying program

 - Complete additional projects as assigned

-- Must be a full-time student in University who will be returning to full-time studies in the Fall (proof of enrollment will be requested)
+- Must be entering full time post-secondary studies in the fall semester or returning to full-time post-secondary studies in the fall (proof of enrollment will be requested)

-- Current Standard First Aid Certificate and CPR-C (will be offered prior to start)
+- Current Basic Workplace First Aid certificate (formerly Emergency First Aid) and CPR-C (will be offered prior to start)